yshneyderman/326Project/README.md

 Then type the following:
     *npm start*

-This will setup the server on port 3000 and print "Running" if all is well.
+This will setup the server on port 3000-3004 and print "Running" if all is well.
 ![cmd](cmd.png)

-Then open the browser and navigate to: http://localhost:3000/
+Then open the browser and navigate to: http://localhost:3003/ (anything 3000-3004 works since they redirect to login)

 To end the program type Ctrl+c into the command prompt twice.